At a glance

 Visit the CPD Hub to log in and begin accumulating CPD hours.

-Cyber risk probably isn’t a major concern for many construction sector organizations.
+Cyber risk probably isn’t a major concern for many construction sector organisations.
 After all, the industry’s focus is on physical work with tangible assets, and digital activity is fairly minimal and unlikely to attract cyber criminals – isn’t it?

 So, why should the construction sector re-think this seemingly intangible risk?